Skip to content

 sudo apt install virtualbox

 Vagrant is a powerful tool that allows you to manage and run virtual machines (VMs) using your preferred virtualization software.
-It provides a consistent and efficient way to work with VMs, regardless of the underlying virtualization technology. explication
+While VirtualBox is the most common provider, Vagrant also works seamlessly with other tools like QEMU, virt-manager (via the libvirt provider), or even Docker and VMware.
+This provides a consistent and efficient way to work with VMs, regardless of the underlying virtualization technology.

-You need to create a VagrantFile here is an example
+You need to create a VagrantFile.
+Here is a simple example:

 Vagrant.configure("2") do |config|